-I’ve always been curious about articulating the process of creating art.
-My first memory trying to organize those thoughts was in 1997 when I started a journal to document the evolution of 'creating a character'. (yawn) That process included how I memorized lines to writing a backstory to costume choices, etc. I wanted to keep track of, document and articulate my own personal exploration of a character.
+An early attempt to organize my process started in 1997 with a journal to document the evolution of 'creating a character'.
+That process included how I memorized lines, backstory, costume, accent, etc. I wanted to document and articulate my own personal exploration of a character.

-For Example, if you want to write a feature film, it might seem overwhelming at first glance.
-However, if you decide that your process will be to go to a specific location, like the public library, a coffee shop and spend two hours every day writing, you will eventually have a script.
+As the saying goes, “You create the process and the process creates the work."
+It's a simply, straight forward approach to creating work.
+If you want to write a feature film, it might seem overwhelming at first glance.
+However, if you decide that your process will be to go to a specific location, like a coffee shop and spend two hours every day writing, you will eventually have a script.
 That commitment to setting aside time to write, is the process.
-You create that process, you create the work.
-Not saying you wont run into obstacles.
-So you have to commit to the process.
-If you miss a day you make up for it.
-Or you don’t let it throw you and you just keep going.
-So you must have commitment.
+And that is true for just about any artistic endeavor you decide to embark upon.

 You create the process, the process creates the work.